 There's the salmon, and some vegetables beneath it.

 Then across the back row is a colorful crustacean along with some more kamaboko and pickled vegetables.
 At right, fish meatballs and some sweet something or other.

 The left side has rice in sushi-like lumps, with roasted sesame seeds.

 I'm having a leisurely lunch as we roll past rice paddies and through tunnels.
-The Limited Express moves right along, but it follows a roundabout path from Fukuoka to Nagasaki.
+The Limited Express moves right along, but it has to follow a roundabout path from Fukuoka to Nagasaki.

 Views from the Train